 How many sessions will I need?

 This varies as everyone is different but most people see significant progress within four to six sessions- and these sessions can be spread out.
 Sessions can be every two or three weeks, or as needed.
 People with ongoing challenging circumstances sometimes choose to come longer for support, sometimes once a month.

 When are you available?

-I work by appointment only on weekday mornings 8.30 -4 and some weekday evenings 6-9 and sometimes Saturday mornings.
+I work by appointment only on weekdays 8.30 -4 and some weekday evenings 6-9 and sometimes Saturday mornings.

 How long have you done this therapy?